 Note ~ some of the following links are Amazon affiliate links.

 I always prep things before I start cooking.

 Slicing the onions and celery is made much easier using the Slicer Shredder Attachment on my Bosch stand mixer.
 If they seem too large after processing, a quick chop with a chef’s knife finishes the job.
 Added benefit is less tears from the onion.

 Onions, celery, garlic and peppers get sautéed in the pan for a few minutes.

-Four hours on high is a minimum and the setting I’ll use on my programmable crockpot when I get it started by Noon with dinner at 6 p.m.
-However, I have found that the kidney beans we get in bulk up here are ‘tougher’ and need a longer cook time.
-So, I need to get it into the pot by 10 a.m. and programmed for 6 hours on high to cook.
+Four hours on high is a minimum and the setting I’ll use on my programmable crockpot.
+The latest start time I is Noon with dinner at 6 p.m.
+However, the kidney beans we get in bulk up here are ‘tougher’ and need a longer cook time.
+That’s why we mail order the Camilla Red Beans.

 Our preferred sides are a tossed salad and a nice wedge of homemade cornbread.